-If your discharge changes and it has a strong smell it could be an indication that there’s an infection.
-The most common types of vaginal infections are yeast infections, vaginal bacterial infections, and trichomonas infections.
+If your discharge changes and it has a strong smell, it could be an indication that there’s an infection.
+Dr. Minkin explained that the most common types of vaginal infections are yeast infections, vaginal bacterial infections, and trichomonas infections.
 Here’s how they differ:

-Vaginal Bacterial Infections: This is usually a result of an imbalance of good bacteria and bad bacteria in the vagina.
+Vaginal Bacterial Infections: Dr. Minkin explains that vaginal bacteria infections are “Usually a result of an imbalance of good bacteria and bad bacteria in the vagina.
 You’ll have a kind of frothy discharge and a bit of a fishy odor, but it won’t be as strong as with a Trich infection.
-It can easily be treated with antibiotics from your doctor.
+It can easily be treated with antibiotics from your doctor.”

 It can be difficult to self-diagnose, so it’s best to go to your gyno and get checked.
-Typicaly, any type of yellow, green, chunky or foul-smelling discharge is not normal and is a sign of an infection.
+Typically, any type of yellow, green, chunky or foul-smelling discharge is not normal and is a sign of an infection.
 This should be checked immediately by your gyno.
-Check out our post on how to keep your look after your vagine here.

 How to keep your vagina healthy